If you lost your job or cannot work becuase of a natural disaster, you may be able to get:

 - Disaster Unemployment Assistance (DUA).

 DUA is a federally-funded program that is intended to provide assistance to individuals whose employment has been lost or interrupted as a result of a major disaster.
-Federal Disaster Unemployment Assistance benefits are available to help those who are jobless as a result of the June storms and who are not eligible for regular Unemployment Insurance benefits.
+Federal Disaster Unemployment Assistance benefits are available to help those who are jobless as a result of a disaster and who are not eligible for regular Unemployment Insurance benefits.

 If you are a wage-earning employee or self-employed , you may be eligible for Disaster Unemployment Assistance if: